 The Allan W. Purdy Distinguished Service Award is one of the highest awards that NASFAA bestows and may be awarded either for significant contributions in the furtherance of NASFAA's goals over a sustained period of time OR for a single contribution of such momentous importance as to deserve the award.

 An award recipient may come from the financial aid, political, educational, business, or other community.
 In addition to any selection(s) made from nominations for the Allan W. Purdy Distinguished Service Award, the association normally recognizes the significant and sustained contributions of the NASFAA Chair with this award at the end of the Chair's term.

-There were five recipients of the Allan W. Purdy Distinguished Service Awards in 2014.
+There were two recipients of the Allan W. Purdy Distinguished Service Awards in 2015.